microsoft/MixingBoard/README.md

 ```
 python src/demo_dialog.py api
 ```
-Runing the command above on your machine `A` (say its IP address is `IP_address_A`) starts hosting the models on machine `A`.
-Then, you can call this RESTful API on another machine, say machine `B`, with the following command, using "what is machine learning?" as an example context
+Runing the command above on your machine `A` (say its IP address is `IP_address_A`) starts to host the models on machine `A` with a RESTful API.
+Then, you can call this API on another machine, say machine `B`, with the following command, using "what is machine learning?" as an example context
 ```
 curl IP_address_A:5000 -d "context=what is machine learning?" -X GET
 ```